poseidon-framework/poseidon-framework.github.io/xerxes.md

 In this case, two groups are defined on the fly: `group1` comprises groups `a` and `b`, but excludes group `c` and individual `d`.
 Note that inclusions and exclusions are executed in order. `group2` comprises of group `e` and group `f`, but excludes individual `<g>`.

-As in [RAScalculator](https://github.com/TCLamnidis/RAStools), the allele frequency ascertainment is done across right populations only.
+As in [RAScalculator](https://github.com/TCLamnidis/RAStools) [@Flegontov2019](https://doi.org/10.1038/s41586-019-1251-y), the allele frequency ascertainment is done across right populations only.

-The are a couple of optons, as specified in the CLI help (`xerxes ras --help`):
+The are a couple of options, as specified in the CLI help (`xerxes ras --help`):

 ```default
 Usage: xerxes ras (-d|--baseDir DIR) [-j|--jackknife ARG]